gillian-guide/gillian-guide.github.io/docs/drag-and-drop-archive.en.md

 		* 26.06.2023 - Created the archive.
 === "1.2.0.59"
 	- The archive is updated frequently, below is the list of changes:
 		* 11.08.2023 - Updated Shader Fixes (manually built).
 Slightly tweaked vehicle budget.
+Changed Niko's hair files to fix the visual issues with it.
 		* 10.08.2023 - Updated Project Glass.
 		* 07.08.2023 - Updated FusionFix.
 	    * 03.08.2023 - Added Restored Trees Position.